bremedios/libdevices_dht22/README.md

 Some of the sensors bought online will require a resistor and some will not as some sellers include the resistor already connected.
 Verify what you purchase to determine if you require the use of a resistor.

+This library uses pin 7 for connecting to the sensor.

 ## Building
 ```bash
 $ cmake .